minhnimble/learning-notes/books/writing-well.md

 - "I've often wondered what goes into a hot dog.
 Now I know and I wish I didn't".

 A slower lead, luring the reader more with curiosity than with humor:
 - By any reasonable standard, nobody would want to look twice—or even once—at the piece of slippery elm bark from Clear Lake, Wisc., birthplace of pitcher Burleigh Grimes, that is on display at the National Baseball Museum and Hall of Fame in Cooperstown, N.Y.
-As the label explains, it is the kind of bark Grimes chewed during games “to increase saliva for throwing the spitball.
-When wet, the ball sailed to the plate in deceptive fashion.”
+As the label explains, it is the kind of bark Grimes chewed during games "to increase saliva for throwing the spitball.
+When wet, the ball sailed to the plate in deceptive fashion."
 → Learning points from this lead:
 - Salvation often lies not in the writer's style but in some odd fact he or she was able to discover.
 - You should always collect more material than you will use but you don't go on gathering facts forever.
 At some point you must stop researching and start writing.